robertstass/alphafold_tools/README.md

 ```

 # Installation
-This script runs on an external python installation and has the following requirements:
+This script has the following requirements:
 -biopython (tested on v1.81)
 The easiest way to get access to these is with an [Anaconda](https://www.anaconda.com/download) installation as these libraries should be installed already.
 If not, set up an environment with:
 conda env create -f alphafold_tools.yml